datadryad/dryad-app/documentation/apis/journals.md

 StashEngine::Resource.latest_per_dataset.joins('join dcs_related_identifiers r on r.resource_id = stash_engine_resources.id and r.work_type = 6 and r.related_identifier is not null').joins(:resource_publication).left_outer_joins(:journal).where(journal: {id: nil}).distinct.pluck('stash_engine_resources.id', 'stash_engine_identifiers.identifier', 'r.related_identifier', 'stash_engine_resource_publications.publication_name', 'stash_engine_resource_publications.publication_issn')
 ```

-Add something like `.first(10)` to get smaller chunks to deal with.
+You can sort by the entered publication to see which are most often used and urgent to add: `.sort_by {|s| [s[3] ?
+1 : 0, s[3]]}`Add something like `.first(20)` to get smaller chunks to deal with.
 This returns an array of arrays of the following format:

 `[<resource ID>, <dryad DOI>, <primary article DOI>, <unmatched publication_name (or nil)>, <unmatched publication_issn (or nil)>]`

-Visit the primary article DOI.
+Visit a primary article DOI.
 Determine if it is from a journal already in our system, and add the journal information to the resource_publications table.
-You can also easily do this from the activity log UI for the dataset.
+You can also easily do this from the activity log UI for each dataset.

 ```ruby
 j = StashEngine::Journal #get your journal